Stay-At-Home Activities & Resources

+This page is specifically designed to offer resources and activities while at home.
 The resources on this page are also available on the CLR Facebook page.
-This page will be updated regularly, so check for new resources often!

 NOTE: If you have an activity, article, class, etc. that you think other CLR members would enjoy, please send items or links to Allison Den Braven at A.Denbraven@RockValleyCollege.edu.
 We want this page to reflect items that interest our members and would be happy to share your ideas with ALL of the CLR members!